tsduck/tsduck/src/doc/building.md

 Note that TSDuck contains thousands of source files and building it can take time.
 However, since most machines have multiple CPU's, all makefiles are designed for parallel builds.
-On a quad-core machine, for instance, the command `make -j10` is recommended (10 parallel compilations), reducing the total build time to a few minutes.
+On a quad-core machine with hyperthreading (8 logical cores), for instance, the command `make -j10` is recommended (10 parallel compilations), reducing the total build time to a few minutes.

 To cleanup the repository tree and return to a pristine source state, execute `make clean` at the top level.